When it comes to storing your personal belongings, it’s important to consider security measures.

 You get your own guardian angel watching over your belongings.
 There’s a sense of peace of mind knowing you can check your items at any time — and if something does happen — you’ll be able to see it quickly and respond accordingly.

 Remote monitoring is also beneficial for those who live far away from the storage facility.
 You can check on your belongings without having to travel to the facility.
-This feature can be especially useful for people who store seasonal items and only need to access them occasionally.

 Security Measures Unique to Outdoor Storage